tw4l/brunnhilde-gui/README.md

 * Download zip or tar.gz file from Github and extract files to Desktop
 * Save files to /usr/share/brunnhilde-gui:
 `sudo mv /home/bcadmin/Desktop/brunnhilde-gui-master /usr/share/brunnhilde-gui`
 * In "Additional Tools", create a new file called "Brunnhilde.desktop".
-Enter this file in a text editor and copy in the following contents:
+Open this file in a text editor and save the following contents:
 ```
 [Desktop Entry]
 Type=Application